sudorandom/kmcd.dev/content/posts/2025/grpc-webtransport/index.md

 WebTransport presents a clear and powerful evolution for real-time web communication.
 Its native support for multiple streams and unreliable data transfer makes it a technically superior successor to WebSockets for many use cases, especially as a transport for full-duplex gRPC.

 However, its future is not yet certain.
 The lack of official adoption by the gRPC-Web team and the absence of support in Safari are significant roadblocks.
 Furthermore, the maintenance state of key libraries, like `quic-go` for Go developers, adds another layer of uncertainty.
 As we've seen, when a core implementation falls out of sync with browser drafts, it can render the technology unusable.
 This lack of forward movement has led some to speculate that gRPC-Web itself may be an abandoned project.
 For now, WebTransport remains a technology of the near future.
 It is viable for controlled environments and internal tools, but not yet ready for the mainstream web.
-The next step will be to write a web-based client to demonstrate that this concept actually works!
+The technology is promising, but as our experiment shows, its real-world use depends on the entire ecosystem—from browser vendors to library maintainers—staying in sync.